 Toxic chemicals surround us—in our air, water, homes, and workplaces.
 Many chemicals used in everyday products, like plastics, cosmetics, toys, and furniture, increase the risk of serious illnesses.

-- Ban toxic PFAS chemicals from consumer products;
+- Ban toxic PFAS chemicals from consumer products.
+Read more in this fact sheet about the proposed 25-26 legislation!

 - Press supermarkets and big box retailers to get toxic products off their store shelves.